MurtadaAhmed/Google-Sheet-Custom-AI-Copilot/README.md

 When you first open the sidebar you will see a list of all the tabs in your spreadsheet.
 Check the ones you want the AI to be able to read and modify, then click **Start Chat**.

 - The AI can only see and edit the sheets you selected.
 Everything else is off-limits.
-- If you ask it to, it can create brand new sheets for output (dashboards, summaries, etc.) — those are automatically added to its working scope.
+- If you ask it to, it can create brand new sheets for output (dashboards, summaries, etc.) and they are automatically added to its working scope.
 - Your selection is saved and restored next time you open the sidebar.

 ### Chatting

 Type your request in the text box at the bottom and press **Enter** or click **Send**.
 The assistant will think, make the changes, and tell you what it did.

-You can have a back-and-forth conversation — it remembers the context of the current session, so you can say things like *"now sort it by date"* or *"do the same for Sheet2"* without explaining everything again.
+You can have a back-and-forth conversation.
+It remembers the context of the current session, so you can say things like *"now sort it by date"* or *"do the same for Sheet2"* without explaining everything again.

 ### Managing scope mid-conversation